opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 > This where clause filters results where numeric_field > 10 and (my_text_field contains the word `paris` or distance between my_geo_field and the point with 1,1 as lat,lon is under 1 kilometer)

-The where clause can be used in the whole search API as the parameter where.
+The where clause can be used in the whole search API as the parameter `where`.

-Its goal is to filter rows with a combination of where expressions.
+The where clause allows to filter rows with a combination of where expressions.

 A where expression can be:

 - a search query